rubenroo/Chatbot-V3/README.md

 # What have i done
-I've added several features that make a chatbot familiar according to the literature.
+I've added several features that give the chatbot 'trust and engagement' design features according to the literature.
 I have used this paper: *The Effect of Design Features on Relationship Quality with Embodied Conversational Agents: A Systematic Review* [(link)](https://link.springer.com/article/10.1007/s12369-020-00680-7)

 I also apply on the knowledge gained from the AI trainer course from [conversationdesigninstitute.com.](conversationdesigninstitute.com)